zigpy/zha-device-handlers/README.md

 - All supported devices report battery level
 - Dimmer Switch publishes events to Home Assistant
 - Dimmer Switch temperature sensor is removed because it is non functional
+- 3321-S reports acceleration.
+Currently only reported to logs until a sensor is developed.

 ### Osram